darkswapfoundation/darkswap/memory-bank/progress.md

 ## Next Steps

-1. **Complete Core SDK Implementation**:
+1. **Port Subfrost P2P Stack**:
+   - Extract P2P networking code from subfrost-node/src/network.rs and subfrost-node/src/circuit_relay.rs
+   - Port the subfrost-relay crate for relay functionality
+   - Adapt the code to use WebRTC instead of QUIC
+   - Implement WebRTC transport for rust-libp2p

+2. **Create Modular Architecture**:
+   - Create darkswap-support crate for shared protobuf definitions and common code
+   - Create darkswap-p2p crate for core P2P networking functionality
+   - Ensure code can be compiled for both native and WASM targets
-   - Implement runes and alkanes support
+   - Implement feature flags for conditional compilation
-   - Add comprehensive unit tests
-   - Optimize performance

-2. **Start CLI Implementation**:
-   - Set up command-line interface
+3. **Implement WebAssembly Bindings**:
+   - Create darkswap-web-sys crate for WebAssembly bindings
-   - Implement basic commands
+   - Implement browser-native WebRTC support
-   - Add configuration options

-3. **Start Daemon Implementation**:
+   - Create TypeScript bindings for the WebAssembly module
-   - Set up background service
+   - Set up wasm-bindgen and wasm-pack

+4. **Develop TypeScript Library**:
+   - Create darkswap-lib package
-   - Implement REST API
+   - Implement the same functionality as darkswap-sdk
-   - Add event handling

-4. **Plan Web Interface**:
-   - Design component structure
-   - Plan state management
-   - Design user interface
+   - Ensure parity between Rust and TypeScript implementations
+   - Create comprehensive TypeScript type definitions

 ## Conclusion

-The DarkSwap project has made significant progress on the core implementation phase.
-The P2P networking functionality with WebRTC support has been implemented, along with orderbook management, trade execution, and Bitcoin utilities.
-The next steps are to complete the core SDK implementation with runes and alkanes support, and start working on the CLI and daemon.
+The DarkSwap project is undergoing a significant architecture redesign to create a more modular and cross-platform P2P trading system.
+We've completed the analysis of the subfrost-relay and subfrost-node crates and have developed a comprehensive implementation plan for porting these components to create a WebRTC-based P2P architecture.

+The new architecture will be more modular, with clear separation between shared code (darkswap-support), P2P networking (darkswap-p2p), core functionality (darkswap-sdk), WebAssembly bindings (darkswap-web-sys), and TypeScript implementation (darkswap-lib).
+This will enable a consistent experience across all platforms while maximizing code reuse.

-We've conducted in-depth analyses of Subfrost and PintSwap to inform our implementation, and we've created a comprehensive implementation plan for the project.
-With the integration of concepts from Subfrost and PintSwap, DarkSwap is well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes.
+The next steps are to port the subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.
+With this redesigned architecture, DarkSwap will be well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.